Best Hiking in Europe: 10 Amazing Places to Hit the Trail

 Where: Asturias, Northern Spain

-Why It’s On Our Bucket List: Surreal, iconic and jaw-dropping are three words that are best used to describe Spain’s Picos de Europa National Park.
+Surreal, iconic, and jaw-dropping are three words that are best used to describe Spain’s Picos de Europa National Park.
 Carved out of glaciers over 300 million years ago, the craggy limestone peaks of Picos de Europa feel ancient and almost prehistoric.
-The top trails we’re dying to check off our European Mountain Bucket List are, the Ordiales Scenic Balcony Trail, Covadonga Lakes Circuit and the steep but beautiful Cares Route.
+The top trails we’re dying to check off our European Mountain Bucket List are, the Ordiales Scenic Balcony Trail, Covadonga Lakes Circuit, and the steep but beautiful Cares Route.

 Hardangervidda National Park